jlucier/recipes/Soups+Stews/Chicken Tortilla Soup.md

 ## Ingredients:

+- 3 frozen chicken breasts
-- Jar of salsa (something kinda sizable)
+- Jar of salsa (~8 ounces)
+- 15oz can of diced tomatoes (or more salsa)
 - 2 15oz cans of white beans (drained and washed)
 - 15oz can of corn (drained)
-- 4 frozen chicken breasts
 - 1.5 quarts of stock
+- Sour cream + cilantro for garnish

 ## Cooking:

 - The world is your oyster:
 - 1 hr on the stove
 - 3-4 hr in the crockpot